Space bar: History

 Some early typewriter and particularly computer keyboards used a different method of inserting spaces, typically a smaller, less distinct "space" key which was also often set in a less central position, e.g. the Hansen Writing Ball, Hammond typewriters or the ZX Spectrum and Jupiter Ace ranges.
-The earliest known example, Sholes and Glidden typewriter used a lever to provide space between words, placing the invention of the inset spacebar after 1843.
-However these methods were also usually just one part of similarly idiosyncratic full keyboard layouts, designed more to cope with particular technical requirements or limitations than with any sense of user friendliness and as such met with limited success, sometimes being dropped even on later models in the same line (e.g. Sinclair Spectrum 128k and "Plus" lines, which adopted more "normally styled" keyboards with plastic keytops and a wide, central spacebar in place of the earlier rubber "chiclet" keys and small, offset space key).
+The earliest known example, Sholes and Glidden typewriter used a lever to provide space between words, placing the invention of the inset space bar after 1843.
+However these methods were also usually just one part of similarly idiosyncratic full keyboard layouts, designed more to cope with particular technical requirements or limitations than with any sense of user friendliness and as such met with limited success, sometimes being dropped even on later models in the same line (e.g. Sinclair Spectrum 128k and "Plus" lines, which adopted more "normally styled" keyboards with plastic keytops and a wide, central space bar in place of the earlier rubber "chiclet" keys and small, offset space key).

 Other uses

 Depending on the operating system, the space bar used with a modifier key such as the control key may have functions such as resizing or closing the current window, half-spacing, or even backspacing.
 On web browsers, the space bar usually allows the user to page down or to page up when the space bar is used with the Shift key.

 In many programs for playback of linear media (such as videos or music), the space bar is used for pausing and resuming playback, or for manually advancing through text.

 In video games where the playable character can move and jump, the default key to jump is usually the space bar.
-This is usually used along with the WASD keys for up, down, left and right movement.
+This is typically used in conjunction with the WASD keys for up, down, left and right movement.
+Due to its central position and ease of access, the space bar is also frequently used in rhythm games, browser-based clicker challenges, and speed tests that measure human input performance over fixed time intervals, such as clicks per second (CPS) tests.

+In emulators, the space bar is usually used to mimic action buttons on classic systems such as the Atari 2600.

+In Japanese the space bar is used to cycle through different realizations of what is typed, as Japanese typically does not use spaces and uses multiple writing systems.